- February 5, 2018

 - Product Intelligence Report

-Often an impressive feature list results in a difficult-to-use interface full of controls for parameters you might never even use.
 FabFilter's Twin 2 is a virtual analogue synthesizer focused on what-you-use-is-what-you-see.
 At all times, the interface only contains modulation sources and slots that you are using.
-This results in an intuitive user interface perfect for a user of any level of skill and familiarity with virtual synthesizers.
+This results in an easy to use user interface perfect for users of any level of skill and familiarity with virtual synthesizers.
 The Twin2 is packed full of amazing features and presets sure to inspire the user to expand their creative capabilities.

 Getting into it

 Twin 2 is a virtual analogue synthesizer with three oscillators offering triangle, sawtooth, square and sine waves, plus white and pink noise, two filters switchable between series, parallel and one-per-oscillator configuration and a delay section that can also double as a chorus/flanger.
 There is a pulse-width control and a sync control that allows oscillator sync effects without the need for another oscillator and, finally, you can set up ring modulation between oscillators one and two.

 It is easy to control FabFilter Twin 2's parameters with the large round knobs.
 The moment you move the mouse cursor over a knob, a parameter value display will pop up, which shows the name and the current value of the parameter.
 Each knob supports 4 ways of control: vertical mode, rotate mode, mouse wheel mode and text entry mode.
 All components that make up the synthesizer in the Twin 2 are displayed as large component buttons in the top section of the interface.
 You can edit the most important parameters of a component directly by clicking and dragging on the component button.
 As soon as you move the mouse cursor over a component button, value displays will pop up to reveal the current values of those parameters.